PollenBeee/PendingMutent/README.md

   2) register types
   3) register to register dependencies

-# Note: For Size Concern, we delete the APK file after processing, so kindly make a backup of the APK files before processing!
+# Note: For Size Concern, we delete the APK file after processing, so we advise you to take a backup of the APK files before processing through Murax!